govindglacs23-stack/Frontend_Dev/README.md

 Topics Covered:

-Exploring Bootstrap Components like Carousel, Progress Bar, and more
+Exploring Bootstrap Components such as Carousel, Progress Bar, and more

-Enhancing UI design and responsive layout understanding
+Enhancing UI design and deepening understanding of responsive layouts

 🧠 Task: Design a responsive portfolio webpage using Bootstrap components.